Holographic fluids: a thermodynamic road to quantum physics: Nonequilibrium thermodynamics of Korteweg fluids

 In the following calculations, the usual relative quantities are used.
-However, two independent derivations are presented: in the first one, velocity is part of the constitutive state space, and in the second one, it is not, and Noll objectivity is respected.
-Also, the two derivations use different methods of Second Law analysis.
-First, Korteweg fluids are represented in the Eulerian inertial reference frame, and the entropy production will be calculated with the help of the Liu procedure.
+However, two independent derivations are presented: in the first, velocity is part of the constitutive state space; in the second, it is not, and Noll objectivity is respected.
+In addition, the two derivations use different methods of Second Law analysis.
+First, Korteweg fluids are represented in the Eulerian inertial reference frame, and the entropy production is calculated with the help of the Liu procedure.
 This way, the presentation of the thermodynamic methodology is more transparent.
-Then Korteweg fluids are represented in a Lagrangian frame, and entropy production is calculated by divergence separation.
-There velocity is not part of the constitutive state space, and the rules of Noll objectivity are respected.
+Next, Korteweg fluids are represented in a Lagrangian frame, and entropy production is calculated by divergence separation.
+Here, velocity is not part of the constitutive state space, and the rules of Noll objectivity are respected.
 In the second case, the calculation is more straightforward but more heuristic.
-One obtains the same, apparently objective result in both ways.
+In both cases, one obtains the same, apparently objective result.
 Both derivations are instructive.
-When interpreting and explaining the results, one can get a firm grasp of the methodology and clearer insight into the interplay of spacetime aspects and Second Law requirements.
-The constructive nature of the methodology is demonstrated, too.
+When interpreting and explaining the results, one can obtain a firm grasp of the methodology and clear insight into the interplay between the spacetime aspects and Second Law requirements.
+The constructive nature of the methodology is also demonstrated.